 Most chytrids are structually fairly simple.
 For example, the photo at left shows a species of the chytrid genus Rhizophidium growing on the surface of a grain of pine pollen.
 The organism is perfectly spherical and attached to the pollen grain by tiny (invisible here) threads extended into the interior of the pollen grain.
 These threads, called rhizoids, not only anchor the fungus to the pollen but also serve in nutrient absorption.
 What you see here is the whole organism; there is no more and it will get no more complex.
 The interior of the chytrid appears granular in this picture because the cell is beginning to convert itself into a sporangium filled with zoospores.
 During asexual reproduction the zoospores will simply swim away in search of new pollen grains where they will attach and form new chytrids.
-Thus in the spring, when masses of pine pollen fall into a lake, the entire mass will become colonized by chytrids within a short time.
+The video above right shows one of these sporangia containing active zoospores.
+Unfortunately the ones in this sporangium failed to escape and finally slowed down.
+In the spring, when masses of pine pollen fall into a lake, the entire mass will become colonized by chytrids within a short time.
 This can happen because a single chytrid can produce enough spores to colonize several new grains, and each of these will go on to colonize even more according to a haphazard but effective mathematical progression.

 As the pollen season draws to an end the chytrids, if they are confined to consuming pollen, have a long wait for their next feast.
 What is needed is a resting stage, and this usually involves sexual reproduction.
 Sexual reproduction in a simple chytrid like Rhizophidium varies from species to species.
 In some the sporangium produces structures similar to the asexual zoospores, but these are able to locate and fuse with one from another sporangium to form a diploid zygote.
 The zygote becomes thick-walled and is able to withstand long periods of dormancy.
 In some cases one of the chytrids remains attached to its substrate and only one of the two mating individuals is motile.
 The fertilized individual becomes thick-walled and is again restistant to off-season stresses.